Project

 Insights will be generated by electrochemical testing (e.g. cyclic voltammetry, impedance spectroscopy) as well as in situ and operando techniques (e.g. XRD, XPS), on how the electrochemical and mechanical behavior of the cathode-electrolyte interface is affected by the cathode chemistry and lattice plane, which will provide a perspective on concepts and processes for large-scale fabrication of the interface engineered battery materials.

-PhD 2 - UT - Vacancy
+PhD 2 - UT - Ivan Trefilov

-PhD 3 - TU/e - Meike Peters
+PhD 3 - TU/e - Meike Pieters

 The key problem in the development of high capacity next generation batteries lies at the interfaces between the electrodes and the electrolyte.
 Using 2D model systems fabricated by atomic layer deposition (ALD), I investigate how the chemical composition and crystallographic properties of high-voltage cathodes affect the interface with (liquid and solid) electrolytes.
 Secondly, I engineer strategies to create (electro-)chemically and mechanically stable cathode/electrolyte interfaces, such as coating the cathode with an ultra-thin artificial cathode-electrolyte interphase (CEI).